KARTIKEYSINGH009/Mall-Items-Management-System/README.md

 This project was developed as part of the Introduction to Problem Solving and Programming course at VIT Bhopal University.

-Features:
+*Features:*

-1.View available items with prices
+1. View available items with prices

-2.Add or remove products from the cart
+2. Add or remove products from the cart

-3.Display cart details and calculate total amount
+3. Display cart details and calculate total amount

-4.Easy-to-use menu-driven interface
+4. Easy-to-use menu-driven interface

-5.Built using clean, object-oriented Python design
+5. Built using clean, object-oriented Python design

-Technologies:
+*Technologies:*
 Tool            	Purpose
 Python 3.8+     	Core programming language
 VS Code	Code      Used for development
 Git & GitHub	    Version control and project hosting

-Code Structure:
+*Code Structure:*

-MallItemsManagement/
+MallItemsManagement
 main.py          # Application source code
 README.md        # Project documentation
 statement.md     # Problem and scope details